PendoNL/toggl-cli/README.md

 A Command line interface tool for [Toggle.com](https://toggl.com) written using Laravel Zero.
 This tool uses Toggl API v8.

+# To-do

+Below you can find my current plans for the tool.
+Feel free to make suggestions using the Issues list or by forking and creating a PR.
+Right now it's mainly written to fit my needs.

 **Configuration Commands**

 - [x] Set API token